EchoSingh/Study-Notes/README.md

 ## How to Use

-1. Browse the `notes/` folder to explore different topics.
+1. Browse the `subject-name/` folder to explore topics.
 2. Open any `.md` file to read the notes.
 3. Clone the repo if you want a local copy:
    ```bash